Anambra State: Culture and tourism

 Igbo Ukwu Museum: Igbo Ukwu is an ancient town known for its astonishing metal crafts; it continues to attract tourists to see its bronze artifacts.
 First noticed in 1938, the bronzes were later excavated by Thurstan Shaw (an English archaeologist).
 They have been dated to the 9th century, and are of high value and historic relevance.

-Anambra has diverse delicacies, ranging from spicy Chinese white soups to hamburgers, sharwarmas and onugbu soup, a famous dish from the state.
+Other places of interest in the state includes: